 While most of Cambridgeshire is underlain by mid and late Jurassic bedrock, the south east part of the county is underlain by strips of younger Cretaceous bedrock (in order or decreasing age):-

-– Woburn Sands and Carstone Formations (sandstones).
+– Woburn Sands and Carstone Formations: sandstone.

-– Grey Chalk Subgroup (clayey chalk).
+– Grey Chalk Subgroup: clayey Chalk.

-– White Chalk Subgroup (chalk with flints).
+– White Chalk Subgroup: Chalk with flints.